Work From Home: 7 Companies Hiring Now

 Job Title:Customer care professional

-This forward thinking company plans to hire 1200 new employees in the first three months of 2009, with starting salaries ranging from $8-14 per hour.
+This forward thinking company plans to hire 600 new home-based call center representatives in the next three months, each with starting salaries ranging from $8-14 per hour.
+In addition to these positions, applicants with fluency in English/Spanish, English /Mandarin and English/Cantonese are in great demand.
 "We look for people who are self-motivated, self-reliant problem solvers who have a strong work ethic," says Remi Killeen, Recruitment Manager at Alpine Access.
-Besides offering the flexibility to work from home, Alpine Access, a virtual call center, provides healthcare benefits, 401K, flexible work schedules and opportunities to grow.
-Each worker is an actual company employee with regular work hours and assignments
+Besides offering the flexibility to work from home, Alpine Access, a virtual call center, provides healthcare benefits, 401K, and flexible work schedules..

 HireMyMom.com is a web-based job service designed especially for professional working mothers.
 Founder and President, Lesley Spencer Pyle, says the two most popular positions HireMyMom.com fills are professional blogger and virtual assistant.
 Bloggers write about their employer's company, products, or services, often in response to user inquiries or industry discussion.
 They use specific "keywords" in their responses to get favorable web search engine rankings.
 A virtual assistant is a professional office administrative assistant who works from home.